-Program directors that utilize professional services such as but not limited to physicians, registered nurses, physical therapists, and occupational therapists shall request qualifications from interested parties.
+Program directors that utilize professional services such as but not limited to physicians or registered nurses shall request qualifications from interested parties.
 Once the provider has been selected, the program director obtains a schedule of charges which are used to verify invoices.
 The program director or designee verifies charges to the invoice prior to submitting requisition.
 Documentation and contracts are maintained with program director(s).
 Copies should be sent to the purchasing department.

-Contracted / Professional Services - Instructional or Non-Instructional

-The method of procurement will depend on the particular professional or contracted service.
-The method of procurement could vary among but not limited to the following (1) the service may only be available from one source (sole source), (2) the service may be quoted due to cost, or (3) competitively procured (bid).
+Contracted / Professional Services - Instructional or Non-Instructional available from one source (sole source), (2) the service may be quoted due to cost, or (3) competitively procured (bid).
 The principal or director shall contact the purchasing department to discuss procurement methods prior to submitting a requisition.